 An introduction to linear circuits, including transistors and other solid state devices, techniques of electrical measurement, and application of electrical measurement techniques in experiments in modern physics.

 The emphasis of this course is the laboratory study of the principles of experimental design, procedures and analysis.
-Students design and perform a number of experiments from several branches of physics.
-The course includes instruction in scientific writing.
-Students write experimental reports and deliver oral presentations of their results.
+Students design and perform experiments from various branches of physics.
+Student may develop their own experiments.
+The course includes instruction in oral presentation, and the students deliver oral presentations of their results.

 Application of Newtonian mechanics to deformable solids, development of equations of elasticity in rectangular and curvilinear coordinates.
 Stress and strain, torsion, determinate and indeterminate problems, bending and deflection of beams, two-dimensional problems, variational methods and energy principles, fracture, fatigue.
 Recommended for students considering future study in mechanical engineering, civil engineering, engineering mechanics, or materials science.
 Offered every three years.